durgamahesh16/artemisia/docs/components/postgres.md

  * dsn: either a name of the dsn or a config-object with username/password and other credentials
  * destination-table: destination table to load
+ * location: path pointing to the source file
  * load-setting:
     * skip-lines: number of lines to skip in he table
     * quotechar: character to be used for quoting